cozy/cozy-doctypes/docs/io.cozy.bank.md

 For the dates, any string or integer which can be interpreted by new Date(date) is possible but the best the result of Date.toString() -> like 'Fri Mar 09 2018 19:04:40 GMT+0100 (CET)' which contains the time zones.

+### Categories

+There are up to four categories that can be assigned to a `io.cozy.bank.operations` document.
+But there is only one that a connector have to set when retrieving the transactions from a bank: `automaticCategoryId`.
+This property have to be one of the categories ID listed [here](https://github.com/cozy/cozy-banks/blob/master/src/ducks/categories/tree.json).
+If you want to see more human labels, you can check the translations of each label in [english](https://github.com/cozy/cozy-banks/blob/master/src/locales/en.json) or [french](https://github.com/cozy/cozy-banks/blob/master/src/locales/fr.json).

+Other category properties are to be set by other sources: the user or Cozy Banks services.

 ### Example